STUDENT/PARENT HANDBOOK -

 - The California Science Test (CAST) is an online test based on the California Next Generation Science Standards (NGSS).
 Participation in the CAST is required for all students in grades five and eight, and for the pre-selected high school grades.

 - All local educational agencies (LEAs) with eligible students in grades five and eight will administer the CAST.
-LEAs with eligible students in high school (i.e., students in grades ten, eleven, or twelve) will be pre-selected and only one grade will participate in the spring assessment.
+LEAs with eligible students in high school (i.e., students in grades ten, eleven, or twelve) will be pre-selected to participate in the spring assessment.
 The CAST uses the current California Assessment of Student Performance and Progress test delivery system and will only be administered online (www.caaspp.org).

 Smarter Balanced Assessment Consortium (SBAC) – Computer Based Test